twosixlabs/d3-force-reuse/README.md

 If you use this module, please cite the following research paper:

 Robert Gove.
 "It Pays to Be Lazy: Reusing Force Approximations to Compute Better Graph Layouts Faster."
-Proceedings of Forum Media Technology, 2018.
+In Proceedings of the 11th Forum Media Technology (2018), pp. 43-51.
 [Preprint PDF.](https://osf.io/wgzn5/)

 ## Credit